jt14den/better-research-software/episodes/09-wrap-up.md

 #### Accessible

-- Make sure people can obtain get a copy your software using standard communication protocols (e.g. HTTP(S), (S)FTP, etc.)
+- Make sure people can obtain get a copy of your software using standard communication protocols (e.g. HTTP(S), (S)FTP, etc.)
 - The code and its description (metadata) has to be available even when the software is no longer actively developed (this includes earlier versions of the software)

 #### Interoperable